pnnl/blueprint-styler/src/styles/_default-var-styles/regex.md

 # TODO
 - do a build
+  - export css, less and scss from the jsobject so we can dedupe
+  - remove css declarations try the null remove... again
+  - remove :root from regular css?
+  - postcss default css vars
   -
 - dark theme color mirror
 - fix the other styles, now that merge properties and delete duplicates is gone...